Short U (Cyrillic): Karakalpak

 The letter is the 26th letter in the Karakalpak alphabet.
 It corresponds to the sound /w/ and the Latin letter W.

 In culture

 In September 2003, during the tenth Days of Belarusian Literacy celebrations, the authorities in Polatsk, the oldest Belarusian city, made a monument to honor the unique Cyrillic Belarusian letter ў.
 The original idea for the monument came from professor Paval Siemčanka, a scholar of Cyrillic calligraphy and type.

-The letter ў is also the namesake of Ў gallery, an art gallery in Minsk between 2009–2020.
+The letter ў is also the namesake of Ў gallery, an art gallery in Minsk between 2009 and 2020.